sailoog/openplotter-documentation/en/optional.md

 If you don't have a electronic compass on board you will need an IMU.

 An Inertial Measurement Unit, or IMU, measures and reports on velocity, orientation and gravitational forces, using a combination of an accelerometer, gyroscope, and a magnetometer.
-Some IMUs are also fitted with a barometric sensor and a temperature sensor.

 Connecting an IMU to OpenPlotter will provide magnetic heading which is needed to calculate true heading and true wind.
-Besides, if barometric and temperature sensors are included, you will get graphs to monitor the weather.

-####Supported IMUs

-**Accelerometer/Gyroscope/Magnetometer sensors
+####Supported IMU sensors
-**

 * InvenSense MPU-9150 single chip IMU.
 * InvenSense MPU-6050 plus HMC5883 magnetometer on MPU-6050's aux bus (handled by the MPU-9150 driver).
 * InvenSense MPU-6050 gyros + acclerometers.
 Treated as MPU-9150 without magnetometers.
-* InvenSense MPU-9250 single chip IMU (I2C and SPI)
+* InvenSense MPU-9250 single chip IMU (I2C and SPI).
-* STM LSM9DS0 single chip IMU
+* STM LSM9DS0 single chip IMU.
+* STM LSM9DS1 single chip IMU.
 * L3GD20H + LSM303D (optionally with the LPS25H) as used on the Pololu AltIMU-10 v4.
 * L3GD20 + LSM303DLHC as used on the Adafruit 9-dof (older version with GD20 gyro) IMU.
 * L3GD20H + LSM303DLHC (optionally with BMP180) as used on the new Adafruit 10-dof IMU.
 * Bosch BMX055 (although magnetometer support is experimental currently).

-**Pressure/Temperature sensors**
+* Bosch BNO055 IMU with onchip fusion.
+Note: will not work reliably with RaspberryPi/Pi2 due to clock-stretching issues.

+##Pressure/Temperature sensor

+Often, pressure and temperature sensors are on the same board.
+You will get graphs to monitor the weather.

+####Supported pressure/temperature sensors
 * BMP180
 * LPS25H
 * MS5611